Is Vaping Safe?

 - E-cigarettes can sometimes explode in your face!
-As several unfortunate users have discovered, some incorrectly charged or powered vapourisers and e-cigarettes may end up going out with a bang.
-The good news is that this is only a risk if you settle for cheap, unapproved options when it comes to batteries or chargers, which is equally as applicable to laptops, mobiles, romantic dinner plans...
+With a number of cases of this happening and even one recorded death, some incorrectly charged or powered vaporisers and e-cigarettes may end up going out with a bang.
+The good news is that the risk of this happening is reduced massively by choosing not to use cheap and unapproved options when it comes to batteries or chargers.
+Advice that is equally as applicable to laptops, mobiles, or romantic dinner plans...

-With hundreds of new studies being commissioned everyday it can be hard to know what the general opinion on vaping actually is.
-Being hugely popular and the UK's favourite smoking alternative, it's fair to say that the good is outweighing the supposed risks for many happy vapers.
-Far healthier than tobacco and with the option of nicotine-free blends, no concrete evidence has shown that vaping is a danger to users, and many have proven that it is of entirely no danger to those around you.
+With hundreds of new studies being commissioned everyday it can be hard to know what the general consensus on vaping actually is.
+Considering its widespread popularity, and the fact that it's the UK's favourite smoking alternative, it's fair to say that the good is outweighing the risks for many happy vapers.
+Far healthier than tobacco and with the option of nicotine-free blends, as of yet no concrete evidence has shown that vaping is especially unsafe when used correctly and responsibly, and many have proven that it is of entirely no danger to those around you.